Anusurya503/devOps/sdlcModels.md

 ![waterfall](./images/Waterfall.png)

+Waterfall development projects are slow, not iterative, resistant to change, and have long release cycles.
+Some reasons for this include:

+- Requirements are rigid, set at project start, and will likely not change.
+- Development phases are siloed, each starting after the previous phase has ended.
+Each phase is supported by highly specialized teams.

+- Hand offs from one phase to the other are long, often requiring teams to switch tools and spend time
+- clarifying incomplete or ambiguous information.
+- Testing and security come after implementation, making corrective actions responsive and expensive.

 ## Prototype Model

 The Prototype method revolves around the creation of a low fidelity prototype for the purposes of collecting early feedback from prospective users.
 From there, prototypes are evolved into final software requirements.